tblobaum/mongoose-troop/README.md

 timestamp
 =========

-Adds a `created` and `modified` property to the schema, updating the timestamps as expected
+Adds a `created` and `modified` property to the schema, updating the timestamps as expected.

 ##Options